civilcode/maintenance/README.md

     # On target
     make -f Makefile.maintenance deploy.release

-## Starting and stopping maintenance page server
+## Starting and stopping the maintenance page server

 Use the Makefile on the remote server to start, restart and stop the maintenance page server: